Pop quiz, hotshot.

 Oh, how it has changed.

-There are so many people and ads on Facebook now, saying God knows what, that my feed gets filled up faster than Garfield inhales his lasagna.
+Facebook is so huge now that my feed gets filled up faster than Garfield inhaling his lasagna.

 And I guess that’s to be expected.
 Facebook has grown to over a billion users worldwide and is, in a way, over-saturated.